Hot Thai Kitchen

 Pad see ew ingredients are short and simple, but using the right noodles and the right sauces are key.

-- Soy sauce for marinating the meat, omit if using shrimp or tofu which do not need to be marinated.
+• Soy sauce for marinating the meat, omit if using shrimp which do not need to be marinated.

-- Chinese broccoli, also known as gai lan.
+• Chinese broccoli, also known as gai lan.
 Choose smaller stalks if you can as they are more tender and are less likely to be bitter.
-If you cannot find gai lan, broccolini is a good substitute, or even broccoli.
+If you cannot find gai lan, broccolini is a good substitute.
 I don't suggest using bok choy as it is much more watery and lacks the crunchiness of gai lan stems.

-- Prik nam som, Thai-style chili vinegar that is a classic condiment that I highly recommend.
+• Prik nam som, Thai-style chili vinegar that is a classic condiment that I highly recommend.
 Pad see ew is sweet and salty, and drizzling a little spicy vinegar really brightens the dish and makes a more balanced flavour.
-It is made simply by adding some sliced hot peppers of your choice to some white vinegar.
-Jalapenos, serranos or Thai chilies are all great options.
+It can be as simple as blending chilies and vinegar, but there are variations which I talk about in my prik nam som recipe here.

-- Oyster sauce.
+• Oyster sauce.
 Check out my post for how to choose a good oyster sauce.
+To make a vegan version, use "vegetarian stir fry sauce" or another vegan oyster sauce option.

-- Soy sauce.
-Use Thai soy sauce if you can for the right flavour, but otherwise regular soy sauce such as kikkoman, or Chinese light soy sauce will also do.
+• Soy sauce.
+Use Thai soy sauce (Healthy Boy Brand) if you can for the right flavour, but otherwise regular soy sauce such as kikkoman, or Chinese light soy sauce will also do.

-- Golden Mountain Sauce.
+• Golden Mountain Sauce.
 This is a type of Thai soy sauce with a flavour that is slightly richer than the Thai soy sauce.
-Maggi Seasoning would be a fine substitute, but you can also substitute an equal amount of soy sauce.
+Maggi Seasoning would be a good substitute that tastes similar to Golden Mountain.
+You can also substitute an equal amount of regular soy sauce.

 How to Make Pad See Ew